Matt Doherty (basketball): Second season

 Doherty feared coaching his second season at North Carolina.
 Several of Doherty's best players from his first season were gone.
 The combination of the lack of depth and inexperienced freshmen in the back court resulted in the Tar Heels crumbling to a record of 8–20, the most losses in school history.
 It was North Carolina's first losing season since 1961–62, Smith's first year.
 They also suffered only their second losing record in ACC play at 4–12; the 12 losses were six more than they had previously suffered in conference play.
 They finished in a tie for seventh in conference play after never previously finishing worse than fourth (and 36 consecutive years of finishing no worse than third).
 They also missed postseason play altogether for the first time since 1967, including a then-record 27 straight appearances in the NCAA tournament.

-After Doherty's second season, Adam Boone, a player recruited by Guthridge, transferred away from North Carolina.
-Boone was the third player to transfer before Doherty's third season.
-Boone's father felt there was no respect in the basketball program.

 The ACC Area Sports Journal published an article about Doherty after Boone's transfer.
 Sources close to the North Carolina basketball program, including then-current and former students, talked to the writer of the article, David Glenn, under anonymity.
 These sources felt Doherty could be a good coach, but Doherty's approach to his relationships between the players and himself needed to change.
 One source thought Doherty's coaching style wasn't constructive and his anger at various situations spilled over into his criticisms of players.

-Jawad Williams and Melvin Scott met with Doherty and the North Carolina coaching staff several times after the season ended.
-They told the coaching staff players felt uncomfortable talking to them.